-When the centre of projection is situated at an infinite distance such that the projectors are parallel to each other, the type of projection is called Parallel Projection.
+When the centre of projection situates at an infinite distance such that the projectors are parallel to each other.
+These type of projection says Parallel Projection.

-When the angle between the projectors and the plane of projection isn’t equal to 90 then the projection is called oblique projection.
+When the angle between the projectors and the plane of projection isn’t equal to 90 then the projection says oblique projection.

-The direction of projection is so chosen that there is no foreshortening of lines perpendicular to the plane of projection.
+The direction of projection choose that there is no foreshortening of lines perpendicular to the plane of projection.

-The direction of projection is so chosen that the lines are perpendicular to the plane of projection are foreshortened by half their lengths.
+The direction of projection choose that the lines are perpendicular to the plane of projection is foreshortened by half their lengths.

-A Perspective Projection of a 3D object, we transform points along projection lines which are not parallel to each other and coverage to meet at a finite point that is called Projection Reference Point or Center of Projection.
+A Perspective Projection of a 3D object, we transform points along projection lines which are not parallel to each other and coverage to meet at a finite point.
+It says Projection Reference Point or Center of Projection.